-When in full flare, I have a syndrome that makes you feel like you are having a constant heart attack, which then spawns a panic attack, and those heart-panic attacks took over my life for most of the past year.
-I remember waiting in the airport for my boyfriend to land after his own year abroad in China.
+When in full flare, I have a syndrome that makes you feel like you are having a constant heart attack, which then spawns a panic attack, and those heart-panic attacks took over my life for most of my first year with POTS.
+I remember waiting in the airport for my boyfriend at the time to land after his own year abroad in China.
 I was so excited to see him, I had to use a wheelchair because my heart was freaking out.
 I then got so nervous about my heart, that I ended up having a panic attack in the airport and it ruined my entire night.

 It was that night that I realized I let my anxiety take control of me.
 It wasn’t just scary situations that ended in panic, but also exciting and happy moments.
 I became so focused on my body, I couldn’t see anything past my POTS and life seemed pretty grim.
 But I knew that I needed to find a way to cope.
 Exposure therapy, CBT, and a great family helps me cope with my health anxiety.
 But one thing has help more than anything else and that is time.